-- a.
-The Permittee shall implement the following process controls: - i.
-On all cement and cement supplement (e.g., fly-ash, lime) storage silo(s), install an operational overflow warning system/device.
-The system/device shall be designed to alert operator(s) to stop the loading operation when the cement, and/or fly-ash storage silo(s) are reaching a capacity that could adversely impact pollution abatement equipment. - ii.
-On all cement and cement supplement (e.g., fly-ash, lime) storage silo(s), install a properly sized fabric filter baghouse or equivalent device designed to meet a maximum outlet grain loading of 0.02 gr/dscf. - iii.
-On dry mix concrete plant loading stations/truck mixed product, implement one of the following process controls: - 1) Install a rubber fill tube; - 2) Install a water spray; - 3) Install a properly sized fabric filter baghouse or delivery system;
+The Permittee shall implement the following process controls:

+- i.
+On all cement, lime, and cement supplement storage vessels, install a properly sized fabric filter baghouse or equivalent device designed to meet a maximum outlet grain loading of 0.02 gr/dscf. - ii.
+On all cement, lime, and cement supplement storage vessels, install an operational overflow warning system/device.
+The system/device shall be designed to alert operator(s) to stop the loading operation when the cement, lime, and/or fly-ash storage silo(s) are reaching a capacity that could adversely impact pollution abatement equipment. - iii.
+On cement and cement supplement equipment filling processing/loading operations controls, install a pressure control system designed to shut-off cement/supplement filling processes/loading operations if pressure from delivery truck is excessive. - iv.
+On dry mix concrete plant loading stations/truck mixed product, implement one of the following process controls: - 1) Install a rubber fill tube; - 2) Install a water spray;

-- 4) Enclose mixer loading stations such that no visible emissions occur; or - 5) Conduct mixer loading stations in an enclosed process building such that no visible emissions from the building occur during the mixing activities. - iv.
-On cement and cement supplement silo filling processing/loading operations controls, install a pressure control system designed to shutoff cement silo filling processes/loading operations, if pressure from delivery truck is excessive, as defined in the O&M Plan.
+- 3) Install a properly sized fabric filter baghouse or delivery system; - 4) Enclose mixer loading stations such that no visible emissions occur; or - 5) Conduct mixer loading stations in an enclosed process building such that no visible emissions from the building occur during the mixing activities.

-[Part II, Section 4.4(A)(2)] [Part VII, Section 3.0, Subsection 3.0]
+[Part II, Section 4.4(A)(2)] [Part VII, Section 3.0, Subsections 3.1 & 4.0]

 - b.
-If the material processed in the aggregate equipment does not contain sufficient moisture to prevent visible emissions in excess of the limits in Condition 28(a) of this Permit, then the Permittee shall implement process controls described in Sections [b.i] and [b.ii] of this Permit Condition or shall implement process controls described in Sections [b.iii] of this Permit Condition; - i.
-Permanently mount watering systems (e.g., spray bars or an equivalent control) at the outlet of all shaker screens and material transfer points, excluding wet plants. - ii.
-Operate watering systems (e.g., spray bars or an equivalent control) on the points listed in Section [b.i] of this Permit Condition for shaker screens and material transfer points to minimize fugitive dust emissions from any material handling system or conveyance system transfer point without a capture and collection system, and nonmetallic mineral loading/unloading operation. - 1) The watering systems shall be maintained in good operating condition, as verified by daily inspections. - 2) The Permittee shall investigate and correct any problems before continuing and/or resuming operations. - iii.
+If the material processed in the aggregate equipment does not contain sufficient moisture to prevent visible emissions in excess of the limits in Condition 28(a) of this Permit, then the Permittee shall implement process controls described in Sections [b.i] and [b.ii] of this Permit Condition or shall implement process controls described in Section [b.iii] of this Permit Condition; - i.
+Permanently mount watering systems (e.g., spray bars or an equivalent control) at the outlet of all material transfer points. - ii.
+Operate watering systems (e.g., spray bars or an equivalent control) on the points listed in Section [b.i] of this Permit Condition to minimize fugitive dust emissions. - 1) The watering systems shall be maintained in good operating condition, as verified by daily inspections. - 2) The Permittee shall investigate and correct any problems before continuing and/or resuming operations. - iii.
 Enclose and exhaust the regulated process to a properly sized fabric filter baghouse.
+Implementation of an additional control device will require a permit revision.